SoCal TMJ & Headache — Los Angeles

 Objective Diagnostic Data

-The Technology That Replaces Guesswork.
+The Technology That Finds the Source.

 On-site CBCT imaging provides immediate, high-resolution 3D craniofacial evaluation — eliminating the delay and fragmentation of external imaging referrals.
 This is not a screening tool.
 It is a diagnostic instrument that reveals the structural reality of the temporomandibular joints, airway, and craniofacial skeleton.